sooftware/transformer/README.md

 A PyTorch Implementation of Transformer in [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
 This repository focused on implementing the contents of the paper as much as possible.
+Note!
+There may be an error because it's been a long time since it's been managed.

 ## Intro